carissalow/rapids/docs/developers/test-cases.md

 Description

-- The 4-day raw heartrate summary data is contained in `fitbit_steps_summary_raw.csv`.
+- The 4-day calculated step summary data is contained in `fitbit_steps_summary_raw.csv`.
+- The 4-day calculated step volatility summary data is contained in`fitbit_steps_summary_raw.csv`.
+- Step summary including max, min, median, mean and standard deviation value.
+- Volatility summary including max, min, median, mean, standard deviation and annulized volatility value.
-- As heartrate summary is periodic, it only generates results in periodic feature, there will be no result in frequency and event.
+- As step summary is periodic, it only generates results in periodic feature, there will be no result in frequency and event.

 Checklist